OriginProtocol/origin/packages/origin.js/README.md

 ```

 ### Local
-For developing on `origin.js`, it is better to link the package rather than installing it.
+For developing `origin.js`, it is better to link the package rather than installing it.
 (Otherwise you would need to run `npm build` everytime you made a change to the package.)

 In the directory `./packages/contracts/` run:
 ```
 truffle compile
 ```
 This will create the `.json` files for our solidity contracts.

 In the directory `./packages/origin.js` run:
 ```